clawpack/doc/doc/googleearth_plotting.rst

 .. attribute:: kml_xlimits : [longitude_min, longitude_max]

-  Longitude range used to place PNG figure on Google Earth. *This setting will override any limits set as `plotaxes` attributes*  **Required**
+  Longitude range used to place PNG figure on Google Earth. *This setting will override any limits set as `plotaxes` attributes.  **Required**

 .. attribute:: kml_ylimits : [latitude_min, latitude_max]

   Latitude range used to place the PNG figure on Google Earth.
-  *This setting will override any limits set as `plotaxes` attributes*  **Required**
+  *This setting will override any limits set as `plotaxes` attributes.  **Required**

 .. attribute:: kml_figsize :  [size_x_inches,size_y_inches]

    Set the figure size, in inches, for the PNG file.
-Typically, this can be set to the number of cells in the coarse grid.
-In the Chile example, the coarse grid (`num_cells`) is `[30, 30]`.
-By default, Matlabplotlib chooses a figure size, which will generally lead to unappealing aliasing artifacts when used with the transparent colormap.
-  See `Reducing rendering artifacts`_ below for more details on how to improve the PNG rendering of your figures.
+See `Removing aliasing artifacts`_ for tips on how to set the figure size and dpi for best results.
+Default : chosen by Matplotlib.

 .. attribute:: kml_dpi : integer

-  dots-per-inch used in rendering PNG figure.
+  dots-per-inch used in rendering PNG figures.
 This should be consistent with the `figsize` set above, and the refinement factors.
   See `Reducing rendering artifacts`_ below for more details on how to improve the PNG rendering figures.
+Default : 200.

 .. attribute:: kml_tile_images : boolean

   Set to `True` if you want to create a *pyramid* of images for faster loading in Google Earth.
   *This require the GDAL library*.
 Default : False.

-The *kml_xlimits* and *kml_ylimits* attributes tell Google Earth where to place the PNG file on the Google Earth globe.
-For at least one of the VisClaw figures you will create, you will probably want these limits to be the simulation limits describing the computational domain, e.g. the limits for the coarse level grids.
-But since you can create many figures for visualization in Google Earth, you may find that you also want zoomed in figures with limits that focus on a particular section of the domain.

-**Note** The required *kml_xlimits* and *kml_ylimits* override any *plotaxes* axes limits for the given figure.

 Creating the figure
 -------------------